 Sometimes even more severe episodes can occur, with research showing a connection between extremely stressful events (like an earthquake) and stress-induced cardiovascular events.
 Bottom line?
 We aren't immune to stress, no matter how well we think we are handling it.

-1. Herbal Support Several herbs provide potent support for helping the body cope with anxiety and stress.
-Some of these research-proven herbs include passionflower, hops, and holy basil.
+Several herbs provide potent support for helping the body cope with mood and stress.
+Some of these research-proven herbs include Passionflower, hops, and Holy Basil.
 These herbs and others known to provide calm, relaxation, and emotional stability are featured prominently in herbal blends aimed at stress support.

 For occasional stress, consider the following:

-2. L-Theanine An amino acid, l-theanine is research-proven to help calm a racing mind and decrease anxiety.
+An amino acid, l-theanine is research-proven to help calm a racing mind.
 It's also not a sedative, so it won't cause drowsiness or decrease alertness, and can even be taken any time of the day.
 While it shouldn't be taken during pregnancy or lactation, it's not habit-forming and won't lead to symptoms of withdrawal if you decide to stop taking it.

-4. Yoga It might be an expected answer, but yoga is proven by a significant amount of research to be helpful for addressing stress, anxiety, and depression.
+It might be an expected answer, but yoga is proven by a significant amount of research to be helpful for addressing stress and negative thoughts.
 It can even work as effectively as medicine when practiced regularly.
 The good news is that you don't have to be an expert, or even flexible, to give it a try.
 With plenty of free videos on YouTube or even apps dedicated to yoga programs, you don't even have to leave your house to give it a try.

 Vitamin D is also an essential component of fighting the stress response, and you can naturally get it from sun exposure.
-Low levels have even been linked to depression and anxiety.
 If you aren't able to spend time in the sun sans sunscreen, consult your healthcare practitioner about dosage recommendations for a vitamin D supplement.
 Before you start, though, be sure to get your levels tested.
 Vitamin D is a fat-soluble nutrient that gets stored in your fat cells, so taking too much can make you toxic.

-Bottom Line While herbal and other natural methods of support can provide some balance, never underestimate the need to speak with a therapist or work with a medical professional to address more serious cases of anxiety, depression, and distress.
-In the same way that you wouldn't let high blood pressure or a gaping wound go untreated, tending to mental health is an important aspect of physical wellbeing.
+While herbal and other natural methods of support can provide some balance, never underestimate the need to speak with a therapist or work with a medical professional to address more serious cases of distress.
+In the same way that you wouldn't let high blood pressure or a gaping wound go untreated, tending to mental health is an important aspect of physical well-being.

 We all experience stressful situations, but we don't need to simply tolerate them.
 Harness the power of these natural methods to improve your outlook and find more joy in the chaos of a busy schedule.